Azure B2C: Get Started with Azure Active Directory (Microsoft Entra ID) Federation Services

 - With Azure Active Directory Connect, you can create and manage a single identity for each user across your organization, keeping users, groups, and devices in sync.

-- Using the Azure AD Application Proxy, you can give users safe remote access to your on-premises SaaS applications and thousands of pre-integrated SaaS apps.
+- Using the Azure AD (Microsoft Entra ID) Application Proxy, you can give users safe remote access to your on-premises SaaS applications and thousands of pre-integrated SaaS apps.

 - Enforce rules-based multi-factor authentication for both on-premises and cloud applications to enable application access security.